lbdroid/BD37033Controller/README.md

 <br>
 This will require library /system/lib/libjni_i2c.so to be renamed to /system/lib/libjni_i2c_moved.so in order to block sofia server from accessing it.<br>
 This will also require the permissions to be changed on /dev/i2c-4 so that our process is allowed to access it.<br>
+i.e., chmod 666 /dev/i2c-4<br>
+Yeah, I know that 666 is not ideal.<br>
+I'm going to look into what is the best way to automatically make the permission change, since it requires root access (adb shell, su)<br>
 <br>
 Right now implements a service launched by a launcher icon.
 The service provides buttons to vol+, vol-, enable/disable mixing, and swich between phone and AMFM radio mode (click the notification itself).<br>
 <br>